Sweeney Todd: The Demon Barber of Fleet Street: Other notable productions

-1987 Australian productions
+1987–1997

 The State Opera of South Australia presented Australia's first professional production in Adelaide in September 1987.
 Directed by Gale Edwards, it featured Lyndon Terracini as Todd, Nancye Hayes as Mrs. Lovett and Peter Cousens as Anthony.
 The following month, Melbourne Theatre Company's version opened at the Playhouse in Melbourne, directed by Roger Hodgman with Peter Carroll as Sweeney Todd, Geraldine Turner as Mrs. Lovett and Jon Ewing as Judge Turpin.
 The Melbourne production toured to Sydney and Brisbane in 1988.

-1992 Budapest production

-The musical was premiered on June 5, 1992 at the Erkel Theater in Budapest, Hungary.
+The musical opened in June 1992, at the Erkel Theater in Budapest, Hungary.
 The play was translated into Hungarian by Tibor Miklós and György Dénes.
-The cast consisted of Lajos Miller as Sweeney Todd, Zsuzsa Lehoczky as Mrs. Lovett, Sándor Sasvári as Anthony, Mónika Vásári as Johanna, Róbert Rátonyi as Judge Turpin, Tibor Oláh as Tobias, Péter Kocsmáros as Pirelli, Ildikó Kishonti as Lucy/Beggar woman, and István Rozsos as Beadle Bamford.
+The cast starred Lajos Miller as Sweeney Todd and Zsuzsa Lehoczky as Mrs. Lovett.

-1994 Los Angeles revival

-In 1994, East West Players in Los Angeles staged a revival of the show directed by Tim Dang, featuring a largely Asian Pacific American cast.
+In 1994, East West Players in Los Angeles staged the show directed by Tim Dang, featuring a largely Asian Pacific American cast.
 It was also the first time the show had been presented in an intimate house (Equity 99-seat).
+Josh Groban, the original 2023 Sweeney Todd, saw that production.
 The production received 5 Ovation Awards including the Franklin Levy Award for Best Musical (Smaller Theatre) and Best Director (Musical) for Dang.

-1995 Barcelona production

-On April 5, 1995 it premiered in Catalan at the theater Poliorama of Barcelona (later moving to the Apollo), in a production of the Drama Centre of the Government of Catalonia.
+On April 5, 1995, it premiered in Catalan at the theater Poliorama of Barcelona (later moving to the Apollo), in a production of the Drama Centre of the Government of Catalonia.
 The libretto was adapted by Roser Batalla Roger Pena, and was directed by Mario Gas.
 The cast consisted of Constantino Romero as Sweeney Todd, Vicky Peña as Mrs. Lovett, Maria Josep Peris as Johanna, Muntsa Rius as Tobias, Pep Molina as Anthony, Xavier Ribera-Vall as Judge Turpin & Teresa Vallicrosa as The Beggar Woman.
-With critical acclaim and audience applause (Sondheim traveled to Barcelona after hearing the success it was having and was delighted with the production), it later moved to Madrid.
+It later moved to Madrid.
 The show received over fifteen awards.

-1997 Finnish National Opera, Helsinki

 The 1997 Finnish National Opera production premiered on September 19, 1997.